 Spiritual & Religious Life

-West Virginia Wesleyan College understands that spiritual growth, theological exploration, moral development, and the growing expression of one's religious faith are central components to fulfilling the purposes of liberal arts education.
+West Virginia Wesleyan College understands that spiritual growth, theological exploration, moral development, and the growing expression of one’s religious faith are central components to fulfilling the purposes of liberal arts education.
 Wesleyan attempts to implement these principles throughout its program.
-The Dean of the Chapel, along with a variety of student organizations, offers students, staff, and faculty an assortment of opportunities for religious study and practice.
+The Chaplain and Director of Religious and Spiritual Life, along with a variety of student organizations, offers students, staff, and faculty an assortment of opportunities for religious study and practice.

 These words from Charles Wesley provide the basis for United Methodism’s involvement in higher education.